This post may contain affiliate links. Please see our disclosure policy.

 Learning how to make aftershave has never been easier with this simple recipe.

-This homemade aftershave looks great, smells even better and feels fantastic on the skin!
-Plus, with its natural ingredients, this is the perfect way to remedy that pesky razor burn.
+This homemade aftershave looks great, smells even better, and feels fantastic on the skin!
+Plus, with its natural ingredients, this is the perfect way to soothe skin after shaving.

 Want to save this recipe?